DIPlib/diplib/changelogs/diplib_next.md

   This would throw an exception if the image was protected, but was always a bad thing to do.
   See [issue #170](https://github.com/DIPlib/diplib/issues/170).

+- The Fourier Transform, when using the default PocketFFT, used a plan cache that was not thread safe.
+When calling any function using a Fourier Transform from multiple threads, a race condition could occur.
+We've added a mutex to the function that maintains the cache to avoid this.

 ### Updated dependencies

 ### Build changes